The Rogue's March: American forces

-In some cases the culprit's offence was placarded e.g. “Deserter: Skulked through the war"; “A chicken-thief'; “I presented a forged order for liquor and got caught at it"; "I struck a noncommissioned officer"; “I robbed the mail — I am sent to the penitentiary for 5 years”.
+In some cases the culprit's offence was placarded e.g. "Deserter: Skulked through the war"; "A chicken-thief'; "I presented a forged order for liquor and got caught at it"; "I struck a noncommissioned officer"; "I robbed the mail — I am sent to the penitentiary for 5 years".
 This practice was obsolete by 1920.

-In 1915 The Rogue's March was a prescribed item throughout the American Army, Navy and Marine Corps; the piece was "Played when a thief or other man is expelled the camp in disgrace".
+In 1915, The Rogue's March was a prescribed item throughout the American Army, Navy and Marine Corps.
+The piece was "Played when a thief or other man is expelled the camp in disgrace".
 It appeared in 1917 drill regulations for machine-gun companies heading for World War I, and in 1927 drills in the Navy.

 It appeared from Winthrop's Military Law and Precedents (1920) that the playing of The Rogue's March during ignominious discharge was a punishment considered appropriate for enlisted men, not officers.

 Disuse

 The last Marine to be drummed out to the Rogue's March – the ceremony was at Norfolk Marine Barracks and was attended by members of the public – was shown in Life magazine's Picture of the Week for April 20, 1962.
 The same month General David M. Shoup, commandant of the U.S. Marine Corps, ordered Col. William C. Capehart, commander of the barracks to "knock off" drumming out disgraced Marines, a practice the latter had revived in 1960.
 "The local commander neither asked for nor was given authorization for the ceremony", said Shoup.

-By 1976 Chief Justice Burger referring to military disgrace could write: "The absence of the broken sword, the torn epaulets, and the Rogue's March from our military ritual does not lessen the indelibility of the stigma".
+In 1976, Chief Justice Burger, referring to military disgrace, wrote: "The absence of the broken sword, the torn epaulets, and the Rogue's March from our military ritual does not lessen the indelibility of the stigma".

 A 1995 article in Air Force Law Review argued that drumming out to the Rogue's March ought to be revived and would be good for discipline, but the humiliation risked counting as cruel and unusual punishment within the meaning of the Eighth Amendment.
 To get round this the article suggested the culprit should be asked to sign a consent form.

 Canada

 During World War II the Royal Canadian Regiment bugle band – which, having been officially disbanded, theoretically did not exist – smuggled its instruments ashore in the Allied invasion of Sicily.
 It was then reconstituted, duly performing the regimental music.
-"At a ceremonial promulgation of sixteen Courts-Martial, the culprits were drummed out of the regiment to the unhappy beat of the ‘Rogue's March’.’’
+"At a ceremonial promulgation of sixteen Courts-Martial", the band drummed out guilty parties "to the unhappy beat of the 'Rogue's March'".

 Australia

-The First Fleet arrived in Botany Bay in 1788; the colony was officially proclaimed on 9 February; on the 11th, three individuals were drummed out of the camp for fornication.
+The First Fleet arrived in Botany Bay in 1788.
+The colony was officially proclaimed on 9 February.
+On the 11th, three individuals were drummed out of the camp for fornication.
 Hence the first named piece of music known to have been performed in Australia – apart from God Save the King – was the Rogue's March.